Gynecologic oncology at Massey

 Different kinds and combinations of treatment are possible, depending on the type of cancer and the stage at which it is diagnosed.
 Possible treatments include:

 Surgery – Our gynecologists have unique and specialized training in the surgical management of cancers of the female genital tract.
 The quality of your surgery impacts the entire course of your cancer treatment.
 Massey offers a full range of radical and minimally invasive surgical treatments for ovarian, fallopian tube, primary peritoneal, uterine, cervical, vaginal, vulvar cancers and premalignant gynecologic conditions.
 The type of surgery is individualized to each patient.
 With traditional “open” surgery, the surgeon uses one large incision to perform a procedure.
 With laparoscopic surgery, the surgeon makes several small incisions and inserts small tools – including a video camera – to perform the procedure.
+We also specialize in robotic surgery for staging and treating certain gynecological cancers.
+The da Vinci robotic platform allows the surgeon to perform complex laparoscopic surgeries with the benefits of a 3D, high definition camera and robotic arms that allow for more precise control and fine movements.
 For patients who are candidates for minimally invasive surgery, the benefits include shorter hospital stays, faster postoperative recovery and lower rates of postoperative complications.

 Chemotherapy – Chemotherapy drugs are usually injected or given by mouth and are used to kill or slow the growth of cancer cells.
 Some women may have chemotherapy before or after surgery.
 The chemotherapy experts on our team have years of experience managing gynecologic cancers.